-The goal of our special education program is to provide an inclusive environment where students with disabilities will find academic, artisitic and atheltic success.
+The goal of our special education program is to provide an inclusive environment where students with disabilities will find academic, artisitic and athletic success.

 Silver Creek has arranged for co-taught classes where available in the core curriculum, during the 9th and 10th grade years.
 This least restrictive environment places both a special education teacher and regular education teacher in the same classroom.
 Both teachers share the instruction and the support of students in the class.

-Our HFA program works with student grades 9-12 who qualify.
-This program is focused upon providing the Global Skills curriculum.
-Students engage in activities and study that allows for the udnerstanding of social interactions, social awareness, emotion understanding/awareness, self-control, and acclimation into the larger Silver Creek environment.
+Our Global Skills curriculum works with student in grades 9-12, who qualify.
+Students engage in activities and study that allows for the understanding of social interactions, social awareness, emotional understanding/awareness, self-control, and acclimation into the larger Silver Creek environment.
 Students also focus on study skills, executive functioning, and homework completion.

 Sheltered Needs Classroom

 Our sheltered needs classroom serves students needing life skills and prepares them to gain independence.
 Students are given sheltered instruction in the core content areas of science, math, English, and social studies.
 Students also receive life skills preparations with hands-on simulations in cooking, cleaning, light construction and community service.